Sign up to SHE DEFINED monthly

 Neglected updates

 As with most apps, neglecting essential security updates also becomes a critical issue.
 Some mental health apps fail to provide timely updates to address known vulnerabilities, and this oversight can leave users exposed to potential cyberattacks and data breaches.
+For those concerned about privacy, using a VPN to change iPhone location can be an additional measure to protect personal data.

 Balancing wellbeing and cybersecurity Are your mental health apps safe